October 19th to October 23rd 2020

 The European Space Agency and the Galileo Teacher Training Program join hands again to bring cutting edge training opportunities to all interested teachers.
 This time we will have the opportunity to (virtually) visit the Science Operations Centre of ESA in Madrid (Spain).

-The European Space Astronomy Centre (ESAC), ESA’s window to the Universe, will open its doors to teachers coming from all over the world.
-Make sure you reserve your slot in this adventure.
+The European Space Astronomy Centre (ESAC), ESA’s window to the Universe, welcomes teachers from all over the world.
+Make sure you take part in this online adventure.
 Meet the scientists, make a virtual visit of the facilities, and learn about the discoveries taking place there.

 This year’s program is focusing on important topics of space exploration – Earth Observation, Mars Exploration, The Sun, Science and Society, Innovative and Inclusive STEAM education and more.
 The program includes presentations by scientists, hands-on activities, digital tools, research activities, virtual visits to the facility and observing sessions with robotic telescopes.
 The training is supported by the CESAR (Cooperation through Education in Science and Astronomy Research) team, the resident educational team at ESAC, and by a team from the IAC (Instituto de Astrofísica de Canarias), the Faulkes Telescope Education Team, National Schools’ Observatory and NUCLIO (the coordinator of the Galileo Teacher Training Program).